nischal2805/DTL-Regulation-Generator/README.md

 - **User Management:** Collects and stores user details like name, age, gender, and knowledge about autonomous systems.
 - **Database Integration:** Uses SQLite for efficient data storage and retrieval.
 - **Interactive Interface:** Built with Streamlit for a user-friendly web interface.
-- **The app takes your opinion on autonomous vehicles and uses all the data from multiple users to generate regulations and guidelines for ai makers.
+- **Main USP:** The app takes your opinion on autonomous vehicles and uses all the data from multiple users to generate regulations and guidelines for ai makers.
-- **An interactive forum where users can post their opinions and comment on posts
+- **Forum Interface:** An interactive forum where users can post their opinions and comment on posts.
+- **LLM:** Uses on device llama3.1 model for response generation.

 ## Installation